advancedresearch/advancedresearch.github.io/blog/2022-03-10-deliberate-existence.md

 Happiness is actually very easy to achieve.
 For example, you do not need to become rich in order to be happy.

-Happiness have many formulas, but they are all simple.
+Happiness has many formulas, but they are all simple.

 Doing something hard, is one way to become happy.